Low GABA Levels

 How to test my GABA levels

-An easy way to test for GABA deficiency (or excess) is by the mental health test which not only measures your bodies GABA levels but also the levels of serotonin, dopamine, noradrenaline, adrenaline and glutamate
+An easy way to test for GABA deficiency (or excess) is by the GABA Test which not only measures your bodies GABA levels but also the levels of serotonin, dopamine, noradrenaline, adrenaline and glutamate.